jemus42/tRakt-shiny/README.md

 This is `tRakt-shiny` (dummy name) version `0.1.17`.

-Using trakt to graph show data and whatevs.
+Using the [trakt.tv](http://trakt.tv) API to graph show data and whatevs.
 To run it, use `shiny::runGitHub(username = "jemus42", repo = "tRakt-shiny")`.
 Note that this only works with a `key.json` or `key.txt` file containing your trakt.tv API key.
 Whoopsie.